ibm-cloud-docs/ssl-certificates/delete-ssl-certificate.md

 # Deleting SSL certificates

-## Overview

-After an SSL certificate's details are imported into the {{site.data.keyword.slportal_full}}, it may be deleted at any time to remove all data from being saved to the {{site.data.keyword.slportal}}.
+After an SSL certificate's details are imported into the {{site.data.keyword.slportal_full}}, it can be deleted at any time to remove all data from being saved to the {{site.data.keyword.slportal}}.

 To delete an SSL certificate, complete the following steps.

-## Deleting an SSL certificate

 1. Access the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} by using your unique credentials.
 2. From the **Security** menu, select **SSL > Certificates**.